papageo-dev/Data-Structures-C-/README.md

 The code were created using "Code :: Blocks IDE" and I used "GNU Compiler for C / C ++".

+These tasks attempt to explain the use of ready-made data structures to solve simple and more complex problems.
 In folder "ADT-Libraries" there are some code files with the "adt-libraries", that are used in exercises.
 These libraries are NOT written by me.